Bill Maher

-Maher is known for his political satire and sociopolitical commentary.
+Maher is best known for his political satire and sociopolitical commentary.
 He targets many topics including religion, political correctness, and the mass media.
 His critical views of religion were the basis for his 2008 documentary film Religulous.
-He is a supporter of animal rights, having served on the board of PETA since 1997, and is an advisory board member of Project Reason.
+He is a supporter of animal rights, having served on the board of PETA since 1997.
 Maher supports the legalization of cannabis, serving on the advisory board of NORML.

-In 2005, Maher ranked at number 38 on Comedy Central's 100 greatest stand-up comedians of all time.
+In 2005, Maher ranked at No. 38 on Comedy Central's 100 greatest stand-up comedians of all time.
 He received a Hollywood Walk of Fame star in 2010.
 Maher has earned 41 Primetime Emmy Award nominations and a win for his work as executive producer for Vice in 2014.
-He has also received nominations for two Grammy Awards, and a Tony Award.
+He has also received nominations for two Grammy Awards and a Tony Award.

 Early life and education

-Maher was born in New York City.
+William Maher was born in New York City.
 His father, William Aloysius Maher Jr., was a network news editor and radio announcer, and his mother, Julie Maher (née Berman), was a nurse.
 He was raised in his Irish-American father's Roman Catholic religion.
 Until his early teens, he was unaware that his mother, whose family was from Hungary, was Jewish.
-Owing to his disagreement with the Catholic Church's doctrine about birth control, Maher's father stopped taking Maher and his sister to Catholic church services when Maher was thirteen.
+Owing to his disagreement with the Catholic Church's doctrine about birth control, Maher's father stopped taking Maher and his sister to Catholic Mass when Maher was thirteen.

-Maher was raised in River Vale, New Jersey and graduated from Pascack Hills High School in Montvale in 1974.
+Maher was raised in River Vale, New Jersey, and graduated from Pascack Hills High School in Montvale in 1974.
 He then attended Cornell University, where he double-majored in English and history, and graduated in 1978.
 Maher has said, "Selling pot allowed me to get through college and make enough money to start off in comedy."